zextras/tech-doc/source/suite/backup.rst

 Backup on external storage
 ==========================

+.. topic:: :octicon:`comment` Important Changes

    To prevent misunderstandings, the sections **Backup on a Third Party Store** and **External Backup** have been merged and use now a more precise terminology.
 The corresponding Zextras Suite functionalities have not changed.

-As described in section `Architecture of Zextras Backup <#backup-architecture>`_, Zextras Backup is composed of metadata and blobs (compressed and deduplicated), saved by default on the same folder—​or mounted volume—​specified in the *Backup Path*.
+As described in section :ref:`backup-architecture`, Zextras Backup is composed of metadata and blobs (compressed and deduplicated), saved by default on the same folder—​or mounted volume—​specified in the *Backup Path*.
 The real-time backup requires the Backup Path be fast enough to avoid queuing operations and/or risk data loss.

 However, S3 buckets, NFS shares, and other storage mounted using Fuse can be very slow and might not be suited as storage mounted on the